tinytoolkit/tinytoolk.it/content/toolkits/Concretedogs_travel_sewing_kit/index.md

 The case is a simple pocket with foldover lid, inside the lid I line with a small rectangle of felt.
 The felt gives a place for storage of pins and needles.
-A small length of paracord is seen into the case back which can be used as a tie.
+A small length of paracord is sewn into the case back which can be used as a tie.
 Optionally my original kit has a small piece of cord stitched to the inside which I clip the swiss army knife to to prevent loss in the field.

 ## Contents